Lizhecheng02/Kaggle-CIBMTR/README.md

 - **CatBoost models for 4 targets with extensive feature engineering:**

-	These models were tuned for both cross-validation (CV) and leaderboard (LB) performance.
+	These models were tuned for both CV and LB performance.

 - **AutoML models for 4 targets with extensive feature engineering:**

-	We used AutoGluon, similar to the approach above.
+	We also used AutoGluon, similar to the approach above.

 - **Pairwise Rankloss NN (PRL NN):**